mkutay/deterministic-blog-old/_posts/2023-05-19-welcome-to-the-deterministic-blog.md

 thoughts and ideas, and I want you, the viewer, to learn from and read what I write.

 I also love the Nord Theme (duh!) and anything related to it.
+(Now I love Catppuccin, not Nord Theme.)

 If you have anything to say to me, you can contact me through Discord and Twitter, which you can find the information on my [website](https://www.mkutay.dev).